MicrosoftDocs/powerbi-docs/powerbi-docs/includes/core-visuals/core-viz-alignment-align-baselines.md

 ---
 ### Align baselines

 This toggle ensures the baselines of the labels are aligned when displaying multiple series in a chart to maintain a uniform look across all labels.
-This feature is only available when All series is selected in the Apply settings to option.
+This feature is only available when you select **All series** in the **Apply settings to** option.